google/clif/clif/python/README.md

    ValueError if it's False.

  * `chr`
-   is Python built-in function useful to convert int/uint8 (from C++ char) to a Python 1-character string.
+   is a Python built-in function useful to convert int/uint8 (from C++ char) to a Python 1-character string.

-To use a postprocessor function you must first import it[^chr] with a [python import] (#pyimport) statement but remember to import the proper Python name, not just the module.
+To use a postprocessor function you must first import it[^chr] with a [python import](#pyimport) statement but remember to import the proper Python name, not just the module.
 And use the extended `def` syntax as shown below:

 [^chr]: Except `chr` that is already 'imported' by CLIF.